microsoft/verona/docs/internal/abi.md

 Matching a pointer to an unknown concrete type (i.e. whose static type is an interface type) against an interface type requires a more complex lookup.

 The remaining fields can, on internal representations, be packed or reordered for optimisation purposes.
-But the `embed` fields will always be _in-place_ and the rest will always be pointers to the actual data.
 Machine-word types (ex. numeric) are always represented by value (their singleton representation).

 For example, a class: